Tuscany Bike Tour – Chianti Write a review

 Tuscany Bike Tour – Chianti itinerary

-Meet your guides at 9:30 in front of the Hotel Ritz, along the Arno river in Florence.
-You will have a bike fitting and safety talk before leaving directly from Florence on your bikes.
+Meet your guides at 9:30 in Florence this morning for a bike fitting and the start of your first ride.
 We know the city well, so have a great way to get out of town and into the Chianti hills while avoiding the city traffic.
 Our destination is the village of Panzano in Chianti, where we stay at the hotel Relais Fattoria Valle, a beautiful 18th-century Tuscan manor house.
 Once home to a noble Florentine family, it has been restored and transformed into a lovely country hotel.
 The views from the garden and pool area are gorgeous, and it’s a great place to kick back and relax after a challenging day of riding the Tuscan hills.
 We dine in the hotel garden beneath a leafy canopy of plane trees.
+Overnight near Panzano.
 Hotel and dinner included.

 Today we explore the hills and historic villages of Chianti, beginning with Radda, one of the cities in the Chianti League that helped Florence defend its territory from the Sienese during the Middle Ages.
 After a coffee break and some window-shopping, we continue on to Gaiole where we have lunch in the main square.
 Stop for a visit to a local ceramics producer on the way home, then return to your hotel.
 Late this afternoon we will visit the winery of Fattoria Le Fonti, a small, family-owned boutique winery owned and operated by my friends Guido and Vicki.
 After this special visit we will have dinner nearby.
+Overnight near Panzano.
 Hotel, breakfast and dinner included.